mnehpets/workspace-mcp/docs/design.md

 #### `workspace_info`
 Orientation for *this* workspace (the tree this endpoint is bound to).
 No params.
-Deliberately returns the **same payload** as the initialize `instructions` string (§5.5): `orientation` is that exact text, so the tool is the dependable mirror for hosts that ignore server `instructions`.
+Returns `orientation` — the same text as the initialize `instructions` string (§5.5) **as of the time of the call** — so the tool is the dependable mirror for hosts that ignore server `instructions`.
+Because `workspace_info` re-scans the tree root on every call (task 25), `orientation` reflects the current on-disk state and may differ from the connect-time `instructions` if well-known files (README, etc.) were added or changed since the session started.
 The structured fields are the machine-readable source the prose is built from.
 It is *not* a mandated first call — a host that surfaced `instructions` already has everything here.
 - **out** `{ "name": string, "isGitRepo": bool, "description": string,